rohanW-727/rohanW-727/README.md

 Hi, my name is Rohan Wadhwa and I am interested in Machine Learning.
-I am currently working on posting my progress on various Machine Learning projects that I have been working on.
+I am regularly will post my progress on various projects that I am working on.
+I am open to collaborate with others.